CardSorting/DreamBeeSQL/README.md

 })
 ```

-**That's it!** NOORMME fixes everything wrong with traditional ORMs by providing:
-- ✅ Complete ORM with repository pattern and query building
+**That's it!** NOORMME transforms your SQLite file into an enterprise server:
-- ✅ Runtime schema discovery for all tables, columns, and relationships
+- ✅ Auto-discovery (like PostgreSQL schema introspection)
-- ✅ TypeScript interfaces for complete type safety
-- ✅ Auto-generated repository classes with intelligent CRUD methods
-- ✅ SQLite performance optimization with pragma settings
-- ✅ Intelligent index recommendations based on query patterns
+- ✅ Type generation (like server ORMs)
+- ✅ Repository pattern (like enterprise ORMs)
+- ✅ Relationship loading (like server databases)
+- ✅ Migration system (like server migrations)
+- ✅ Transaction support (like server transactions)
+- ✅ RBAC system (like enterprise auth)
-- ✅ Production features: health checks, caching, RBAC
+- ✅ Production ready (like server databases)

-- ✅ Problem-solving: no complex configuration, no build steps, no learning curve
+**Same capabilities.
+Just a file.** 💀

 ## 🎮 CLI Commands - Database Management Made Easy